Shaun Francis: Louisville City

 The Impact opted not to re-sign Francis following the 2017 season and on 9 March he signed with USL side Louisville City FC.
 He made his Louisville debut on 17 March against Nashville and appeared in 17 of Louisville's 34 league matches.
 He also made his first appearance in the U.S. Open Cup since 2015 when he came on as a substitute against both Nashville and the Chicago Fire.
 Helping Louisville reach the quarter finals of the U.S. Open Cup for the first in its history.
 Although he did not make an appearance in the USL Cup playoffs he was named to the match squad for all four of Louisville's matches as Francis and Louisville won the USL Cup Final.

 International

-Francis earned his first cap for Jamaica national team squad during a friendly game against Trinidad & Tobago on 10 October 2010.
+Francis earned his first cap for Jamaica national team squad during a friendly game against Trinidad and Tobago on 10 October 2010.
 Francis scored his first senior national team goal in a 2–0 victory over Guadeloupe in the 2010 Caribbean Championship on 29 November 2010.